 Be more than a lurker! :

-- Please leave comments; words of encouragement, questions, your experiences … I don’t have to know you, anyone can leave a comment.
-If your comment is more personal, you don’t have to use your name.
+- Comments, words of encouragement, questions, and your experiences are welcomed!
+I don’t have to know you, anyone can leave a comment.
+If your comment is more personal, feel free to post anonymously.

 - In order to keep this blog alive, please participate. 🙂 I will feel more encouraged to continue posting!

 - Please share my blog with others and on social media!
 We don’t always know the history of the people around us, some of your contacts may have experienced a great loss too.
 I hope this blog can provide comfort and support to others as well.

 - The greatest gift you can give to a grieving family is your help.
 Did you know that leaving comments can be tremendously helpful to a bereaved person?

 - I will keep all your words of encouragement about Adélie and Maxandre.
 One day, I want them to be able to look back and see all of the support they had, and how resilient they’ve been and continue to be every day.
 I will not hesitate to read them the beautiful words of encouragement that people have sent.